SamuelDataE/API_StockMarketData/03-AWS/AWS_General-Information.md

 ### Personal cost overview
 <br>
 Only with the information above, it is very difficult to get an estimate of how the costs will behave for our project.
 AWS is designed to handle a very high volume of data and use a lot of computing power.
-Our use case, which does not require much storage or computing power, has therefore not triggered any costs for most applications after one month.
+Our use case, which does not require much storage or computing power, has therefore not triggered any costs after one month.
 Here an overview of my costs:
 <br><br>
 Duration: 1 month